Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 loading a predefined set.
 Other sets may be provided on the warehouse in future.

 The "default" format (corresponding to
-"Standard dowload format" in the download control's format selection drop-down) provides a standard set of download fields.
+"Standard download format" in the download control's format selection drop-down) provides a standard set of download fields.

 The "easy-download" format (corresponding to "Backward-compatible format" in the